programs & Projects

 Kick Bottled Water

 The climate crisis that is upon us motivated us to bring stronger public attention to reducing CO2 emissions in transportation.
 An outcome of these initiatives was establishment of an EV Expo, first held in September, 2018, with the intention to make this an annual event until electric cars become mainstream.
-Check out the success of our first event HERE.
+Check out the success of our 2018 and our 2019 Expos.
 The creation of an EV car club grew out of this event and now meets monthly to create interest and exchange information.
 You'll find the meeting events on our calendar.

 In 2011 Sustainable Tallahassee organized and facilitated the Capital Area Sustainability Council (CASC) to bring together organizations that have a community-wide sphere of influence on sustainability.
 Prior to 2011, few local businesses, governments, and universities had sustainability coordinators, and there was little to no collaboration among those.
 We are proud that for seven years the council created a synergy and served as a clearing house for the exchange of ideas and information, to promote collaboration and cooperation on sustainability projects and issues, and to eliminate or reduce duplication of effort among the participants.
 Sustainability has become so mainstream that today the synergy continues without the need for the structure of the council as a facilitation vehicle - an important goal accomplished.